IMPORTANT! EDUCATE YOURSELF BEFORE SCHEDULING A POLYGRAPH EXAM:

-When selecting a polygraph examiner, you need to know that all examiners are not professionals.
+When selecting a polygraph examiner, you need to know that all examiners are not experienced or qualified professionals.
 Some are self-taught "polygraph operators" who purchased a self-study course over the internet, but hold no legitimate certifications, formal training, and never completed an internship.
 Others are part-time examiners, interns, or full-time private investigators who conduct just a few exams a month, and lack any real experience.
 Many of these part-timers will offer you an immediate appointment at a discount price: they are simply not in demand due to inexperience or poor credentials.
 Some may offer to come to your home, or have you come to their home because they do not even have their own office!
 Don't let them rush you into thinking you are having a polygraph emergency.
 An examiner should consult with you to help ensure that the polygraph is appropriate for your situation, and not try to rush you into a same-day appointment.

 The American Polygraph Association (APA), American Association of Police Polygraphists (AAPP), and Arizona Polygraph Association (AzPA) have ethics, education, and training standards.
 Call these organizations directly to verify if an examiner is a "Full Member," "Associate Member," or "Intern."
 MANY examiners are not members, while others are only "Associate" or "Intern" members, as they do not meet education or experience requirements to be a Full Member.

 What to Ask an Examiner . . .

 Before selecting an examiner be sure to ask about their training and experience.
 Any self-proclaimed polygraph expert should be questioned about their:

 - Professional memberships (e.g. APA, AAPP, & AzPA.)

 - Continuing Education (30 hours required biannually by the APA.)